HUBioDataLab/SELFormerv2/README.md

 <br/>

+## How to Reproduce the Results

+In this section, we provide a step-by-step guide to reproduce the results of the SELFormerv2 model for the BBBP, BACE, and HIV datasets.
+The following steps are required to generate multimodal embeddings using pre-trained models, and train the multimodal classification model.

-## Generating Multimodal Embeddings Using Pre-trained Models
+### 1. Generating Multimodal Embeddings Using Pre-trained Models

 SELFormerv2 utilises multiple molecular features including SELFIES notations, 3D molecular structures, textual descriptions, and knowledge graphs.
 Each molecular feature is encoded using specialised pre-trained models; namely, SELFormer for SELFIES notations, Uni-Mol for 3D structures, SciBERT for textual descriptions, and DMGI for the knowledge graph.
 For generating embeddings for each modality, the following steps are required: